Pre-Conference Workshop (included in All Access Pass)

 Learning Objectives:

-- Apply the AICPA Privacy Criteria (P1–P8) by translating each criterion into audit objectives, control expectations, and evidence requirements for a SOC examination.
+- Recognize the AICPA Privacy Criteria , P1–P8, by translating each criterion into audit objectives, control expectations, and evidence requirements for a SOC examination.

-- Distinguish privacy roles by classifying an organization as a controller, processor, or joint party, and determine the resulting implications for scope, responsibilities, and testing.
+- Distinguish privacy roles within an organization as a controller, processor, or joint party, and the resulting implications for scope, responsibilities, and testing.

-- Evaluate privacy control design and operating effectiveness by identifying what auditors test across notice, consent, collection, retention/disposal, access, disclosure, and incident response, and selecting defensible evidence.
+- Identify privacy control design and operating effectiveness in what auditors test across notice, consent, collection, retention/disposal, access, disclosure, and incident response, and selecting defensible evidence.

-- Evaluate the HIPAA Security Rule requirements and how they overlap with SOC 2 Common Criteria and the AICPA Privacy Criteria, and identify where additional HIPAA-specific controls or documentation are required beyond SOC reporting.
+- Identify the HIPAA Security Rule requirements and how they overlap with SOC 2 Common Criteria and the AICPA Privacy Criteria, and where additional HIPAA-specific controls or documentation are required beyond SOC reporting.

 Date/Time